bodiem13/Relo/README.txt

 	The 'templates' directory contains the files used for building the front end UI.

-	Finally, the clustervis.py, flask_app.py, and vis_development_app.py files are used to run python code related to this project.
+	Finally, the flask_app.py file is the main Python code for the application, which utilizes clustervis.py for data processing.

 Please refer to Diagram_1 below for more information about the structure of the 'app' directory.
 Note, the images that are stored in the 'static' directory are not included in the diagram below.